wescott/forked_dotfiles/README.md

 # .files

-These are my dotfiles.
+These are webpro's dotfiles.
 Take anything you want, but at your own risk.

 It targets macOS systems, but it should work on *nix as well (tested on a few Linux boxes and Ubuntu 16).